Nelisiwe1/Intermediate-javascript/Week 1.md

 The postMessage interface allows windows to talk to each other no matter which origin they are from.

 The window that wants to send a message calls postMessage method of the receiving window.
 In other words, if we want to send the message to win, we should call win.postMessage(data, targetOrigin).

+# ArrayBuffer
+The ArrayBuffer object is used to represent a generic raw binary data buffer.

+ To name a few classes:

+ArrayBuffer, Uint8Array, DataView, Blob, File, etc.

+Binary data in JavaScript is implemented in a non-standard way, compared to other languages.
+But when we sort things out, everything becomes fairly simple.

+To manipulate an ArrayBuffer, we need to use a “view” object.

+A view object does not store anything on its own.
+It’s the “eyeglasses” that give an interpretation of the bytes stored in the ArrayBuffer.

+For instance:

+**Uint8Array** – treats each byte in ArrayBuffer as a separate number, with possible values from 0 to 255 (a byte is 8-bit, so it can hold only that much).
+Such value is called a “8-bit unsigned integer”.

+**Uint16Array** – treats every 2 bytes as an integer, with possible values from 0 to 65535.
+That’s called a “16-bit unsigned integer”.

+**Uint32Array** – treats every 4 bytes as an integer, with possible values from 0 to 4294967295.
+That’s called a “32-bit unsigned integer”.

+**Float64Array** – treats every 8 bytes as a floating point number with possible values from 5.0x10-324 to 1.8x10308.

+## Type array
+A typed array in computer programming refers to an array-like data structure that stores elements of a single data type.
+Unlike regular JavaScript arrays, which can store elements of different data types, typed arrays are designed to store elements of a specific type, such as integers or floating-point numbers, in a more memory-efficient and predictable manner.